ACPA Emerging Scholars

 Become an Emerging Scholar

-We are now accepting applications for the Class of 2025-2027 ACPA Emerging Scholar-Designees.
-Recipients will be announced as 2025-2027 ACPA Emerging Scholar-Designees (that is, the 2025 ACPA Convention through the 2027 ACPA Convention) and will each receive a $3,000 research grant from ACPA.
+We are now accepting applications for the Class of 2026-2028 ACPA Emerging Scholar-Designees.
+Recipients will be announced as 2026-2028 ACPA Emerging Scholar-Designees (that is, from the 2026 ACPA Convention through the 2028 ACPA Convention) and each will receive a research grant from ACPA.
 The Emerging Scholar-Designees who have fulfilled their research and scholarly leadership commitments – as specified in their applications – by the end of their two-year term will be designated as ACPA Emerging Scholars.
 Requests for a one-year unfunded extension or renegotiation of the specified leadership commitments by Emerging Scholar-Designees will be considered on a case-by-case basis.

 Application Process